 The three-dimensional structure of DNA arises from chemical and structural features of 2 polynucleotide chain.
 A purine base pairs up with pyrimidine base.
 For instance guanine pairs with cytosine.
 So the two strands that are held together by a hydrogen bond are complementary to each other and they run in the antiparallel direction.

 Ribonucleic acid or RNA is a vital molecule with a long chain of nucleotides.
-It is a first genetic material.
+It is the first genetic material.
 A nucleotide chain comprises a phosphate, a ribose sugar, and nitrogenous base.
-RNA acts as a catalyst and as a genetic material.
+RNA acts as a catalyst and as genetic material.
 There are two types of RNA, that is genetic and non-genetic.

-Genetic code can be defined as a set of rules wherein the information encoded in genetic materials are translated into proteins by living cells.
+The genetic code can be defined as a set of rules wherein the information encoded in genetic materials are translated into proteins by living cells.
 The code defines how codons specify which amino acids will be added next during protein synthesis.